TheGeekOnSkates/breakaway-basic/notes.md

 # TO-DO'S

+For GET:

+* Get loops like this to work:

+10 GET KEY
+20 IF KEY = -1 THEN 10
+30 TEST KEY

+I think the issue is with variables (see "known issues")

 For RENUMBER:

 * Get it to also check for strings that contain GOSUB and GOTO, and replace those line numbers with the new ones (that's gonna be a big job lol)